Smoothieware/Smoothie-video-tutorials/001-introduction/synopsis.md

 Both Smoothieboard and Smoothieware are Open-Source projects ( like for example Linux, Wikipedia or Arduino ), created and maintained by a community of volunteers.
 You are free, and very welcome [https://github.com/Smoothieware/], to contribute to the project, use, read, edit and distribute the source code, as well as the board designs.

+## What makes Smoothie special ?

+There are other Open-Source CNC controller projects, and even more closed-source controller "products".

+The main things that set Smoothie aside are :

+* It is meant to be general purpose : instead of being just for 3D printers or just for lasers, the code is designed to accomodate as many uses as possible.
+The aim is to bring several different communities together to create a stronger project, and so that work in one domain benefits the other domains.
+* It is meant to be easy to contribute to : the modular design aims at making it as easy as possible to "add new things" to Smoothie.
+This is true both for the hardware, and for the firmware.
+While as a normal user you might think that does not matter to you, it is the reason why the project is so feature-rich.
+It will actually probably take you some time to realize how many things Smoothie is capable of.
+* It is meant to be beginner-friendly : There is a strong emphasis in the project to try to make configuration and use as easy as possible ( no need for compilation for example ), as well as a huge documentation effort.
+The Smoothie wiki is the most complete documentation of any CNC controller project, by far.
+* Cutting-edge hardware : Smoothie tries to use the best hardware possible at any given time.
+This is true of some other projects too.

 ### Where to find information ?